 Frazetta’s family has continued to preserve his legacy through the Frazetta Art Museum, housing the largest collection of his work worldwide.
 The artist’s daughter and granddaughter have also launched Frazetta Girls, a company selling official Frank Frazetta merchandise.
 We at Displate have teamed up with Frazetta Girls to create a range of metal posters featuring his most iconic artworks, so be sure to check those out if you’re a fan!

-Frank Frazetta may not have written the fantasy tales that kicked off the sword-and-sorcery genre, but his epic illustrations did more than anything else to bring those stories to life.
+Frank Frazetta may not have written the fantasy tales that kicked off the sword-and-sorcery genre, but his epic paintings and watercolor works did more than anything else to bring those stories to life.
 In the process, he redefined what fantasy art could be and left an indelible mark on generations of artists.
 His work has inspired everyone from filmmakers to comic artists to game designers and continues to be a source of fascination and excitement today.

 Over to You!